joshuagay/copyleft-next/README.md

 # hardware design branch #

-This branch of copyleft-next project is for considering revisions to the Copyleft-Next License that are specific to hardware designs.
-Those considerations may relate to legal differences specific to hardware designs.
-Some differences may be legal, such as incorporating language into the license that directly addresses laws specific to "mask works" (see, for example, 17 U.S.C. §904(b)(1)).
+This branch of copyleft-next project is for considering revisions to the Copyleft-Next License that are specific to licensing hardware designs.
+Those considerations may relate to legal differences specific to hardware designs, such as incorporating language into the license that directly addresses laws specific to "mask works" (see, for example, 17 U.S.C. §904(b)(1)).
 Other differences may simply educational or "technical", such as providing non-software design examples, or including legal notices that are contain a mask mark Ⓜ instead of a copyright mark ©.

-I'm not entirely sure where this is going, but, I currently have an interest in licensing of hardware designs and so I thought I would try to take what I learn and put it into the platonic ideal of the always-becoming copyleft-next.
+I'm not entirely sure where this is going, but, I currently have an interest in licensing hardware designs, so I figure I will take what I learn and put it into the platonic ideal of the always-becoming copyleft-next.

 Joshua Gay
 September 2017